 What is Over-Diversifying?

 In finance, diversification is an investment strategy to reduce market exposure and mitigate risk.
 By allocating your personal capital into various assets and across industries, you protect your portfolio against large market fluctuations.
 You want assets with varying correlations as well in order to safeguard your investments.
+That way, if you experience losses in one area, your other assets counteract it and help keep it well-balanced.

 However, having too much diversification inhibits your portfolio’s performance.
 When you have too many holdings or investments of the same type, it tips the risk/return trade-off against you.
 Using a term coined by Peter Lynch, ‘diworstification‘ happens when you are investing in too many assets that have similar correlations.
 When you do this, you are adding unnecessary risk without the reward of higher returns.